cda-tum/mqt-qmap/README.md

 - `odd`: group pairs of gates.
 (Note that this strategy was only tested for IBM QX4 with the exact mapping tool and may not work on different architectures)
 - `triangle`: add gates to a layer, as long as no more than three qubits are involved.
 (Note that this strategy only works if the architecture's coupling map contains a triangle, e.g. IBM QX4, and was only tested using the exact mapping tool)

-The exact mapping tool offers the `--encoding` and related the `--grouping` option, where the first option allows to chose a different encoding for at most one and exactly one constraints:
+The exact mapping tool offers the `--encoding` and related the `--cmdrgrouping` option, where the first option allows to chose a different encoding for at most one and exactly one constraints:
 - `naive` (*default*): use naive encoding for constraints
 - `commander`: use commander encoding for at most one and exactly one constraints
-- `bimander`: use bimander encoding for at most one and commander for exactly one constraints As commander encoding can use different strategies to group the variables, there are different `--grouping` options:
+- `bimander`: use bimander encoding for at most one and commander for exactly one constraints As commander encoding can use different strategies to group the variables, there are different `--cmdrgrouping` options:
 - `halves` (*default*): each group contains half of the total variables
 - `logarithm`: each group contains at most log2 of the total variables
 - `fixed2`: each group contains exactly two variables
 - `fixed3`: each group contains exactly three variables

-The exact mapping tool also offers the `--strategy` option to enable limiting the number of swaps done per layer, which offers the following options:
+The exact mapping tool also offers the `--swapstrategy` option to enable limiting the number of swaps done per layer, which offers the following options:
 - `none`: consider whole search space
 - `coupling_limit` (*default*): calculate the max swaps per layer based on the longest path of current choice of qubits, or if `use_subsets` is disabled considers the whole architecture
 - `increasing`: start with 0 swaps and geometrically increase the number of swaps per layer